-(2) Motions to Withdraw.
+(2) Withdrawal by Motion.
 In order to seek withdrawal from any action or proceeding or to have counsel removed as attorney of record for a party, the attorney must comply with the following procedure:

-(a) File a motion requesting permission to withdraw unless withdrawal is with the client's consent in a civil case pursuant to LR 83.1(E)(3).
+(a) File a motion requesting permission to withdraw unless withdrawal is with the client's consent in a civil case pursuant to LR 83.1(E)(3) or by notice pursuant to LR 83.1(E)(4).